 They burned away the cobwebs filling the northern exit and continued deeper into the cairn.
 A wide stairway descended into an immense domed chamber.
 Seven short tunnels branched from the room in all directions, extending some thirty feet before ending in rounded walls.
-At the terminus of each passage, a thick chain dangles from an unseen high ceiling.
+At the terminus of each passage, a thick chain dangled from an unseen high ceiling.
 Five of the chains bore colorful lanterns like the fresco in the preceding chamber, but two held nothing at all.
 Opposite the entry stairs, a bright green lantern containing what looks like a torch cast a weird, murky light about the room.
-Countless chips of glass and shiny metal inset into the chambers domed ceiling reflect this light, giving the impression of starlight and falling snow.
+Countless chips of glass and shiny metal inset into the chambers domed ceiling reflected this light, giving the impression of starlight and falling snow.
 The dome started about ten feet off the ground and reached an apex about thirty feet over the center of the room.
 Unlike the rest of the tomb, the chamber was completely silent.

 Below the dome’s peak, at the center of the chamber was a long dais held what appeared to be a marble sarcophagus.
 As they drew nearer, they saw that the lid bore a white stone relief of a tall figure cloaked in a simple garment of flowing cloth.
 The figure wore a scarab-like amulet around its neck, inscribed with a strange glyph.
 The outfit conjured thoughts of ancient times.
 The figure at first looked human, but a cursory examination revealed that it was about seven feet tall, completely hairless, and of indeterminate gender.
 Its arms and hands rested at its sides with the left hand curled upon itself in a fist, but the right hand lay palm up, with the thumb turned in and all but the index finger (which appeared to have been broken off) held parallel to the arm.